In-patient luxury rehab center in Thailand

 How to prevent body dysmorphic disorder?

 It is not clear how to prevent body dysmorphic disorder at this point.
 There is no known strategy to avoid it.
 However, it is possible to decrease its effects and reduce the risk of a serious problem by catching BDD early.
-Since body dysmorphic disorder starts in early adolescence, early diagnosis and timely treatment can be beneficial.
-Also, long-term maintenance treatment can prevent relapse of BDD symptoms.

-When it comes to reducing the risk of BDD, society itself plays an important role.
-Unhealthy beauty standards presented by social media and the entertainment industry are major contributors to insecurities that may lead to BDD.
 For that reason, putting a strong focus on healthy and realistic attitudes about body image is necessary.
 As people, especially adolescents, learn to accept themselves and their bodies, they become less likely to experience symptoms of BDD.

-That being said, body dysmorphic disorder is more than that, which is why there is no specific strategy that would protect a person from developing it ever.
+That being said, body dysmorphic disorder is more than that, which is why there is no specific strategy that protects a person from developing it ever.
 Getting educated and informed about BDD and its symptoms helps people, particularly parents, recognize them and encourage an affected person to seek help before it becomes worse.

 What effects does BDD have on a person’s life?